fhessman/scientific-snap/Examples/ExpansionOfTheUniverse/README.md

 ## The *ArrowSpite*s

 We want a *Sprite* that can be told to draw a line from one point to another so that when it is finished, the natural *Snap!* *Sprite* arrow head is visible and points in the right direction.
-Since this kind of functionality is standard *Snap!* stuff, this *Sprite* is trivial to programme: when the "green flag" is clicked, set the basic properties of the *Sprite*: size, color, and pen size.
+Since this kind of functionality is standard *Snap!* Turtle graphics, this *Sprite* is trivial to programme - most of the handling will be done by the *GalaxySprite*s.
 When the *ArrowSprite* is used, it's galaxy will have to position it, point it in the right direction, and tell it how far to draw.

+When the "green flag" is clicked, set the basic properties of the *Sprite*: size, color, and pen size.

 When a new simulation is made, we will need to tell all clones to clear their graphics, so each *ArrowSprite* clone should respond to a "clear" broadcast by clearing and deleting itself.